 Clear the Most Recently Used lists

-For certain actions Outlook holds a list of recently used items so you have quicker access to them.
-In some case you want to clear this list.
+For certain actions, Outlook holds a list of most recently used items (MRU lists) so you have quicker access to them.
+In some cases you might want to clear this MRU list.

 Delete a stuck Read Receipt

-Seeing messages being send without something in the Outbox?
-This could be a stuck read receipt.
+Seeing messages being sent or are you getting sending errors without something in the Outbox?
+This could be a stuck Read Receipt and can be deleted via Microsoft’s free support tool MFCMAPI.

 Files and Settings guide for Outlook